Sejuce Digital Logo

 Google Business profile optimisation

-Improve local map visibility, profile quality, photos, reviews and trust signals.
+Improve local map rankings, profile quality, photos, reviews and trust signals.

 Technical fixes and internal linking